From Jonah Chapters 1-4.

 God wanted to preserve those people not make him a famous prophet.

-How many times to we get angry at God when He doesn’t give us what we want?
+How many times do we get angry at God when He doesn’t give us what we want?
 Instead we should thoroughly examine our motives.
 If they are good then we should keep waiting on Him.
 If not, then adjust our mindset to what He approves.

 God later provides shelter for Jonah (from the unbearable heat) with a plant which He destroys within a night (Jonah 4:7-10).